marcusgsta/search_engine/README.md

-# Recommendation_system
+# Clustering
-Recommendation System Webapp
+## Webapp to demonstrate clusering

-Gets recommendation for movies, from a test database, according to ratings and Euclidean Similarity
+Sorts a blog database into clusters, according to words found

 ## Tested with Python 3.6 and MacOs High Sierra